Lan Fo'an

-Career
+Lan Fo'an (蓝佛安; born June 1962) is a Chinese politician who is currently serving as minister and party branch secretary of Finance.
+He previously served as the Party Secretary of Shanxi.

+Early life

 Lan was born in Huidong County, Guangdong, in June 1962.
-After graduating from Hubei College of Finance and Economics (now Zhongnan University of Economics and Law) in 1985, he was dispatched to the Ministry of Finance of the People's Republic of China.
+After graduating from Hubei College of Finance and Economics (now Zhongnan University of Economics and Law) in 1985, he was dispatched to the Ministry of Finance.

+Political career

 Beginning in November 1988, he served in several posts in the Guangdong Provincial Finance Department, including section member, principal staff member, and director.
-In March 1999, he was appointed vice mayor of Dongguan, but having held the position for only two-and-a-haif years.
-He moved back to the Guangdong Provincial Finance Department and was appointed its deputy head.
+In March 1999, he was appointed vice mayor of Dongguan, a city in Guangdong, but held the position for only two-and-a-half years.
+He then moved back to the Guangdong Provincial Finance Department and was appointed its deputy head.
 In April 2007, he was promoted to party branch secretary of Guangdong Provincial Audit Department, concurrently holding the head position since March 2008.
-In March 2015, he was transferred to Shaoguan and appointed party secretary, the top political position in the city.
+In March 2015, he was appointed as party secretary of Shaoguan, another Guangdong city, making him the top political leader there.
 He was promoted to vice governor of Guangdong in January 2016.

-In March 2017, he was transferred to the neighboring Hainan province, he was appointed secretary of its Commission for Discipline Inspection, the party's agency in charge of anti-corruption efforts.
-He also served as director of Hainan Provincial Supervisory Commission.
-He became a member of the Standing Committee of the CPC Hainan Provincial Committee.
+In March 2017, he was transferred to the neighboring Hainan province, and he was appointed secretary of its Commission for Discipline Inspection, the Party's agency in charge of anti-corruption efforts.
+He also served as director of the Hainan Provincial Supervisory Commission.
+He became a member of the Standing Committee of the CCP Hainan Provincial Committee.

+He served as a delegate to the 19th CCP National Congress in October 2017.
+From 2017 to 2022, he was a member of the 19th Central Commission for Discipline Inspection.
+He was also a member of the 13th National People's Congress from 2018 to 2023.
 In April 2021, he was transferred to north China's Shanxi province and appointed deputy party secretary.
 On June 4, he was named acting governor of Shanxi, replacing Lin Wu.

-In December, 2022, he was appointed secretary of the CPC Committee of Shanxi province.
+In October 2022, he was elected as a member of the CCP Central Committee at the 20th CCP National Congress.
+In December 2022, he was appointed secretary of the CCP Committee of Shanxi province.
+He stepped down from the post on 28 September 2023.
+On 28 September 2023, he was appointed as the CCP committee secretary of the Ministry of Finance.

+Finance minister

+On 24 October 2023, he was appointed as the Minister of Finance.

+In October 2024, Lan announced that the Chinese government would issue 325 billion USD in special bonds to boost China's economy amidst a sharp property market downturn.